 The owner passed away, family divorce, new baby, moving.

 Although our CFL program sounds appealing and maybe the answer to some situations, it is a financial drain on our budget.
 We counsel those that may have options to keep their pets.
 These scenarios might include but are not limited to the following examples.

-- A family member that may help while resolving issues.
+- Another family member to help while resolving issues.

 - Short term boarding of the pet may help the situation.

-- Hire a trainer to work through the behavior concerns before giving up on the Dal.
+- Hiring a trainer to work through the behavior concerns before giving up.

 We always encourage those who do surrender their pet to our CFL program to negotiate monetary sponsorship.
 These funds are sent to our organization on an ongoing monthly basis to help us offset the expenses for the pet’s lifetime of care.